Teaching in 2019

 The VUW matroid theory research group.

 Marsden Fast-Start Grant (2009), Rutherford Discovery Fellowship (2014)

 I am happy to be approached by potential students.

-Will Critchlow, PhD – Models of random matroids
+Will Critchlow, PhD, 2017 – Randomness in classes of matroids

-Kadin Prideaux, MSc – Families of cyclic flats of matroids
+Kadin Prideaux, MSc, 2015 – Families of cyclic flats of matroids

 Amanda Cameron, MSc, 2013 – Kinser inequalities and related matroids

 Michael Snook, PhD, 2013 – Matroids, complexity, and computation

 Michael Welsh, MSc, 2011 – Golden-mean and secret sharing matroids